← All Conditions

 Key takeaways

-• ETS very reliably stops excessive sweating of the hands and face — over 95% success for palmar hyperhidrosis, with an immediate effect.
+• ETS very reliably stops excessive sweating of the hands — over 95% success for palmar hyperhidrosis, with an immediate effect.
+Facial sweating responds well but less completely, at around 83%.

 • It is a permanent trade, not a clean cure.
 In return for dry hands, most people get some compensatory sweating elsewhere, usually mild.